-For a helpful overview, see Hanna C, White I, Glavovic B. 2019.
+78 For a helpful overview, see Hanna C, White I, Glavovic B. 2019.
 Managed Retreat in Practice: Mechanisms and Challenges for Implementation.
 In BJ Gerber (ed).
 2020.
 The Oxford Encyclopedia of Natural Hazards Governance.
 Oxford University Press.

-- te Tiriti.
-That means that Māori must have meaningful involvement as partners throughout the process. - 1.98.
+- 1.98.
 The second obligation is that, where planned relocation affects whenua Māori and taonga (including marae, wāhi tapu, mahinga kai and urupā), or where planned relocation affects the relationship of Māori with the well-being of whenua and awa within their rohe, it must be consistent with te Tiriti.
 This means the process must be community centred and respect the rangatiratanga of iwi, hapū and whanau. - 1.99.
 One other relevant imperative is that planned relocation must operate in a way that honours the intent of any Tiriti claim settlements that are affected by the relocation.